reisthi/Regression-Tests/README.md

 These scripts were written in order to verify the AGFC Sales Channel.
 This project checks upon of three different platforms: Internet, Mobile, and POS.

-**Problem:** Check for bugs in the system daily can be painful and time consuming, specially when your platform offers a variety of products.
+**Problem:** Check for bugs in the system daily can be painful and time consuming, specially if your website offers a variety of products.
-**Solution:** By creating automated regression tests you can easily create test scenarios which will check if the functionality of your website passed or failed.
+**Solution:** By creating automated regression tests you can easily create test scenarios to automatically check if the functionality of your website passed or failed.

 ## Requirements